TheNewCivilian/Travel-Deal-Push-Notification/README.md

 General:
 -------
-This script wrapps the content of http://www.secretflying.com/ and sends desktop push notifications on gnome-desktop if a new deal comes out.
+This script wraps the content of http://www.secretflying.com/ and sends desktop push notifications on gnome-desktop if a new deal comes out.

 Install:
 ---------